-Most circulating T3 is produced outside the thyroid by monodeiodination of T4.
+Most circulating T3 is produced outside the thyroid in peripheral tissues by monodeiodination of T4.
 Only one fifth of circulating T3 is secreted directly by the thyroid.

 Total serum T4 is a measure of bound and free hormone.
-Changes in levels of thyroid hormone–binding serum proteins produce corresponding changes in total T4, even though levels of physiologically active free T4 are unchanged.
-Thus, a patient may be physiologically normal but have an abnormal total serum T4 level.
+Changes in levels of thyroid hormone–binding serum proteins (TBG or albumin) produce corresponding changes in total T4, even though levels of physiologically active free T4 are unchanged.
+Thus, a patient may have physiologically normal free T4 levels but have an abnormal total serum T4 level.
 Free T4 in the serum can be measured directly, avoiding the pitfalls of interpreting total T4 levels.

 Free T4 index is a calculated value that corrects total T4 for the effects of varying amounts of thyroid hormone–binding serum proteins and thus gives an estimate of free T4 when total T4 is measured.
 The thyroid hormone–binding ratio or T4 resin uptake is used to estimate protein binding.
 Free T4 index is readily available and compares well with direct measurement of free T4.

 TBG can be measured.
-It is increased in pregnancy, by estrogen therapy or oral contraceptive use, and in the acute phase of infectious hepatitis.
-TBG may also be increased by an X-linked abnormality.
-It is most commonly decreased by illnesses that reduce hepatic protein synthesis, use of anabolic steroids, and excessive corticosteroid use.
-Large doses of certain drugs, such as phenytoin and aspirin and their derivatives, displace T4 from its binding sites on TBG, which spuriously lowers total serum T4 levels.
+It is increased in pregnancy, by estrogen therapy, or by use of estrogen-progestin oral contraceptives, and in the acute phase of infectious hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more .
+TBG may also be increased by an X-linked mutation in the gene encoding TBG.
+It is most commonly decreased by illnesses that reduce hepatic protein synthesis, use of anabolic steroids, the nephrotic syndrome, and excessive corticosteroid use.
+Large doses of certain medications, such as phenytoin and aspirin and their derivatives, displace T4 from its binding sites on TBG, which spuriously lowers total serum T4 levels.

-Autoantibodies to thyroid peroxidase are present in almost all patients with Hashimoto thyroiditis (some of whom also have autoantibodies to thyroglobulin) and in most patients with Graves disease.
+Autoantibodies to thyroid peroxidase are present in almost all patients with Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+Findings include painless thyroid enlargement and symptoms of hypothyroidism.
+Diagnosis... read more (some of whom also have autoantibodies to thyroglobulin) and in most patients with Graves disease.
 These autoantibodies are markers of autoimmune disease but probably do not cause disease.
-However, an autoantibody directed against the thyroid-stimulating hormone receptor on the thyroid follicular cell is responsible for the hyperthyroidism in Graves disease.
+However, an autoantibody directed against the thyroid-stimulating hormone receptor (thyroid-stimulating immunoglobulin [TSI]) on the thyroid follicular cell is responsible for the hyperthyroidism in Graves disease.
 Antibodies against T4 and T3 may be found in patients with autoimmune thyroid disease and may affect T4 and T3 measurements but are rarely clinically significant.

-The thyroid is the only source of thyroglobulin, which is readily detectable in the serum of healthy people and is usually elevated in patients with nontoxic or toxic goiter.
+The thyroid is the only source of thyroglobulin, which is readily detectable in the serum of healthy people and is usually elevated in patients with nontoxic or toxic (producing thyroid hormone and causing symptomatic hyperthyroidism) goiter.
 The principal use of serum thyroglobulin measurement is in evaluating patients after near-total or total thyroidectomy (with or without iodine-131 ablation) for differentiated thyroid cancer.
-Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of L-thyroxine or after withdrawal of L-thyroxine.
+Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of levothyroxine or after withdrawal of levothyroxine.
 However, thyroglobulin antibodies interfere with thyroglobulin measurement.

 Radioactive iodine uptake can be measured.
 A trace amount of radioiodine is given orally or intravenously; a scanner then detects the amount of radioiodine taken up by the thyroid.
 The preferred radioiodine isotope is iodine-123, which exposes the patient to minimal radiation (much less than iodine-131).
 Thyroid iodine-123 uptake varies widely with iodine ingestion and is low in patients exposed to excess iodine.

-The test is valuable in the differential diagnosis of hyperthyroidism (high uptake in Graves disease, low uptake in thyroiditis).
+The test is valuable in the differential diagnosis of hyperthyroidism Diagnosis Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more (high uptake in Graves disease, low uptake in thyroiditis).
 It may also help in the calculation of the dose of iodine-131 needed for treatment of hyperthyroidism.